JennysJam/blog/content/blog/copygc/index.md

 Now that we've built the mechanism to forward our pointers, all managed objects pointed to by the roots have been handled.
 Next, we have to handle the objects that those moved objects still point to.

-In the original mark-sweep scheme, reachability had been solved before any memory management had occured -- we recursively walk the object graph, bail if an object has already been marked to prevent loops, and then walk the linked list to purge all of the unmarked objects.
+In the original mark-sweep scheme, reachability had been solved before any memory management had occurred -- we recursively walk the object graph, bail if an object has already been marked to prevent loops, and then walk the linked list to purge all of the unmarked objects.

 Here, the reachability and marking works intermingled: we iterate through each of the objects in the new heap, and when we see it has a field pointing into the from-heap, we moved it and stick it onto the end of our heap, meaning, and once we get to scanning it we fix up any of it's pointers, until we hit the end. cls